show special characters

 display incorrect answers

 Which translation is correct?
-Pay attention to the location of the adjective.
+Pay attention to the position of the adjective.

 Decide which option is correct in the context of each sentence.